A-Z of Buy to Let: Jargon Buster

 If you had a Homebuyer Report or Building Survey at the time of purchase, that should have picked up if there was any asbestos present.
 But if the property was built before 1999 and you’re not sure, it may be wise to have an asbestos survey.
 If you do have asbestos but it’s completely intact, it could just be a case of labelling and monitoring it.
 However, if there’s already some damage or a risk of disturbance, it should be removed by a professional specialist.

-See the HSE’s guide to managing asbestos in buildings
+See the Health and Safety Executive's (HSE) guide to managing asbestos in buildings

 A broker is an intermediary between a client and a mortgage or other product/service provider.
 In Buy to Let, it’s a good idea to use an experienced mortgage broker, as they can help you find the best products for your particular circumstances, some of which might not be available if you go direct to the lender yourself.
 Importantly, they know how to progress your application as quickly and smoothly as possible with the lender.
 Brokers can also be very useful over the long term by letting you know about new deals and helping you refinance at the most beneficial times.